A Guide to Accounting and Compliance for SMBs

 How to remove or add someone from the board?

-Removal of board members should be made according by-laws of the company and conducted as a result of a general assembly decision.
+Removal of board members should be made according to the by-laws of the company and conducted as a result of a general assembly decision.
 Note that a board member or a director may be different than the shareholder or the officer of the company (e.g. CEO, CFO).

 You may need different types of insurance to secure your business against potential risks.
 Some insurances are mandatory (such as workers’ compensation if you have U.S. employees, etc.), and some others are optional (such as security, data privacy, loss of business, etc.).